NervanaSystems/ngraph/doc/sphinx/source/framework-integration-guides.rst

 Use ``neon`` as a frontend for nGraph backends
 -----------------------------------------------

-``neon`` is an open source Deep Learning famework that has a history of `being the fastest`_ framework `for training CNN-based models with GPUs`_.
+``neon`` is an open source Deep Learning framework that has a history of `being the fastest`_ framework `for training CNN-based models with GPUs`_.
 Detailed info about neon's features and functionality can be found in the `neon docs`_.
 This section covers installing neon on an existing